Amazon Marketplace

 MSRP (Manufacturer's Suggested Retail Price) is the price manufacturers recommend for retail sale.
 It serves as an anchor for pricing and discounting strategy.
 Many manufacturers use MSRP compliance as a gating criterion for seller approval in restricted categories.

-Open term pageMTD
+Open glossary pageMTD

 Month to Date